-There are two customers who individually account for more than 10% of the Company's consolidated revenue.
-The total amount for these customers is €44.5 million.
+There is one customer who individually accounts for more than 10% of the Company's consolidated revenue.
+The total amount of revenue for this customer is €31.6 million.

 Revenue

 The Company derives the following revenues and other income per business line: